mcote01/itwinjs-core/core/imodel-bridge/twoProcessConnector.md

 export abstract class Base2PConnector extends IModelBridge {

   // The base class can implement the client-side stubs.
-They can communicate with any Reader.x program. protected _readerClient?: ReaderClient;
+They can communicate with any Reader.x process. protected _readerClient?: ReaderClient;
   ...
   private async createClient(address: string): Promise<void> {